 But you don’t want to leave it so long that people forget what they did.
-Or that you lose people who worked on the project through natural attrition.
+Or that the people who worked on the project leave the business.

 You’d already have some of this in your D2C dashboard.
 But in the post-launch review, you go deeper into the numbers.
 You think longer-term about what’s needed to make the store work better.

 Who needs to be involved?